msalemor/openai-content-demos/README.md

 ### Running the demo from the Go server

 - Change directory to: `openai-demo`
-- Create or edit an `.env` file and add the following values:
+- Create or edit an `.env` file and add or replace the following values:

 ```bash
 VITE_OPENAI_GPT_URL=/api/gpt